Huegoxaga/notes/testing/README.md

 #### Thread Group

 - `Ramp-Up Period` - the time JMeter should take to start the total number of threads
+  - When there are 10 threads and the ramp-up period is 5 seconds, it will create 2 additional threads in every second

 #### Sampler

+- Samplers execute from top to bottom in a loop, the next starts after the previous one completes with a response
 - `HTTP Request`
   - Parameter can be either added to the path or added in the parameter table